jmank88/logmon/README.md

 ## Features

-[x] Consume an actively written-to w3c-formatted HTTP access log (https://en.wikipedia.org/wiki/Common_Log_Format)
+- Consumes an actively written-to w3c-formatted HTTP access log (https://en.wikipedia.org/wiki/Common_Log_Format).
 Logs can be read from stdin, or from a file via the -f flag.

-[x] Every 10s, display in the console the sections of the web site with the most hits (a section is defined as being what's before the second '/' in a URL. i.e. the section for "http://my.site.com/pages/create' is "http://my.site.com/pages"), as well as interesting summary statistics on the traffic as a whole.
+- Every 10s, the total hits and a summary of hit counts per section, method, protocol, and status code is written (a section is defined as being what's before the second '/' in a URL. i.e. the section for "http://my.site.com/pages/create' is "http://my.site.com/pages").

-Every 10s, the total hits and a summary of hit counts per section, method, protocol, and status code is written.

-[x] Make sure a user can keep the console app running and monitor traffic on their machine

-The application remains running until it reaches EOF or an error is encountered.
+- The application remains running until it reaches EOF or an error is encountered.

-[x] Whenever total traffic for the past 2 minutes exceeds a certain number on average, add a message saying that “High traffic generated an alert - hits = {value}, triggered at {time}”

-A high traffic alert will be triggered when the average traffic per interval over the last httDuration exceeds the value specified by the -h flag.
+- A high traffic alert will be triggered when the average traffic per interval over the last httDuration exceeds the value specified by the -h flag.

-[x] Whenever the total traffic drops again below that value on average for the past 2 minutes, add another message detailing when the alert recovered

-A recovery message will be written when the average traffic per interval over the last httDuration drops back below the value specified by the -h flag.
+- A recovery message will be written when the average traffic per interval over the last httDuration drops back below the value specified by the -h flag.

-[x] Make sure all messages showing when alerting thresholds are crossed remain visible on the page for historical reasons.

-All alerts and summaries are written chronologically and can be easily searched/grepped for.

-[x] Write a test for the alerting logic

-The logmon_test.go file contains various tests, including one for high traffic alerts.

 ## Future Improvements